 CYA, stands for Cover Your Assets, is a free, open source system snapshot and restore utility for any Unix-like operating systems that uses BASH shell.
 Cya is portable and supports many popular filesystems such as EXT2/3/4, XFS, UFS, GPFS, reiserFS, JFS, BtrFS, and ZFS etc. Please note that Cya will not backup the actual user data.
-It only backups and restores the operating system itself and not your actual user data.
-Cya is a system restore utility.
+It only backups and restores the operating system itself.
+Cya is actually a system restore utility.
 By default, it will backup all key directories like /bin/, /lib/, /usr/, /var/ and several others.
 You can, however, define your own directories and files path to include in the backup, so Cya will pick those up as well.
 Also, it is possible define some directories/files to skip from the backup.
-For example, you can skip /var/logs/ if you don’t log files.
+For example, you can skip /var/logs/ if you don't log files.
 Cya actually uses Rsync backup method under the hood.
-However, Cya is super easier than Rsync when creating rolling backups.
+However, Cya is little bit easier than Rsync when creating rolling backups.

 When restoring your operating system, Cya will rollback the OS using your backup profile which you created earlier.
 You can either restore the entire system or any specific directories only.
-Also, you can easily access the backup files even without a complete rollback using your terminal or file manager.
-ANother notable feature is we can generate a custom recovery script to automate the mounting of your system partition(s) when you restore off a live CD, USB, or network image.
-In a nutshell, CYA can help you to restore your system to previous states when you end-up with a broken system caused by software update, configuration changes, intrusions/hacks, etc.
+You can also easily access the backup files even without a complete rollback using your terminal or file manager.
+Another notable feature is we can generate a custom recovery script to automate the mounting of your system partition(s) when you restore off a live CD, USB, or network image.
+In a nutshell, CYA can help you to restore your system to previous state when you end-up with a broken system caused by software update, configuration changes and intrusions/hacks etc.

-Installing CYA is very easy.
+Installing CYA is trivial.
 All you have to do is download Cya binary and put it in your system path.

 $ git clone https://github.com/cleverwise/cya.git